Our customers have been hired by:

 |P.S.
 I’d love the opportunity to sit down with you and go over how I can bring similar results (45% reduced tardiness) to Smith High School, as well.|

 As you can see, writing cover letters for teachers is certainly not as complicated as you thought—and definitely nowhere near as tough as the magic you’ll perform each day on the job.

 Remember to follow these key points for a successful teaching cover letter:

-- Start with a bang - Your opening statement on your cover letter is important because it’ll determine if the principal reads on.
+- Start with a bang - Your opening statement on your cover letter for teaching jobs is important because it’ll determine if the principal reads on.

 - Show you belong together: Use the majority of the body area to show that you’re a perfect fit for the school and they’re the ideal workplace for you.

 - Finish strong - You held their attention till the final bell, but use a strong ending so they’ll be sure to move on to your resume and an academic interview.

 Now, just email your resume off and prepare for the interview!